upkie/upkie/agents/ppo_balancer/README.markdown

 ## Running a trained policy

-Testing a policy assumes the spine is already up and running, for instance via ``start_simulation.sh`` on your dev machine, or by starting a pi3hat spine on the robot.

-You can specify the path to policy parameters to the agent.
-For instance, if the policy parameters are saved in `foobar.zip`, run:
+To run a given policy, specify the path to the ZIP file containing policy parameters:

 - Python: `` python ./agents/ppo_balancer/run.py --policy ./agents/ppo_balancer/training/2023-11-15/final.zip``
 - Bazel: ``./tools/bazelisk run //agents/ppo_balancer:run -- --policy ./agents/ppo_balancer/training/2023-11-15/final.zip``

-The `requirements.txt` file in the agent directory can be used to install all packages from PyPI to your robot.
+Here we assumed the spine is already up and running, for instance via ``start_simulation.sh`` on your dev machine, or by starting a pi3hat spine on the robot.

 ## Troubleshooting